dansantander/dawn/README.md

 $ cd <folder>
 $ git clone git@github.com:dansantander/dawn.git
 ```
-- Run the command 'node server.js' inside the folder of the project you just cloned.
+- Run the command 'npm start' inside the folder of the project you just cloned to run the server.
-- Finally go to your browser and type localhost:8080 in the address bar.
+- Finally, open [http://localhost:8080/](http://localhost:8080/) on your browser.

 ### Game Concept